Skip to content

 Required Documents

-• From I-20 from the new school with your signature.
+• Form I-20 from the new school with your signature.

 • Form I-539 (Application to Extend/Change Nonimmigrant Status), along with a $420 (online) or $470 (mail) filing fee.